Decision and time constraint

 Source: MX8 Labs update "How Wunderkind Turned Two Research Reports into 24 (And Counting)".

-The headline number — two reports a year to 24 in eight months — understates what actually changed.
+The headline number, two studies a year to 24+, understates what actually changed.
 Wunderkind's team didn't run the same study twelve times faster; they stopped treating research as a set of annual events and started treating it as an always-on capability.
 Once the cost and turnaround of a study drop far enough, the decision to field stops being a budget conversation and starts being a judgment call about whether a question is worth asking this week.

 That shift rewires how insights get used internally.
-When answers arrive in days, research can participate in live decisions — pricing moves, messaging changes, sales-enablement questions — instead of informing the next planning cycle.
+When answers arrive in days, research can participate in live decisions like pricing moves, messaging changes, and sales-enablement questions instead of informing the next planning cycle.
 Stakeholders stop batching their questions and start asking them as they come up, because the cost of a question is no longer a full research project.

 Use the MX8 Labs Research Platform to increase cadence without increasing operational drag.